wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 Gunrock currently supports all of the operations needed for this application.
 In particular, the `ForAll` and `ForEach` operators were very useful for this application.

-Additionally, `pygunrock` proved to be a useful tool for development -- correctly mapping the original (serial) algorithm to the Gunrock operators required a lot of attention to detail, and having an environment for rapid expedited experimentation.
+Additionally, `pygunrock` proved to be a useful tool for development -- correctly mapping the original (serial) algorithm to the Gunrock operators required a lot of attention to detail, and having an environment for rapid expedited experimentation facilitated the algorithmic development.

 ### Notes on multi-GPU parallelization

-Since this problem maps well to Gunrock operations, we expect parallelization to be similar to BFS and SSSP.
+Since this problem maps well to Gunrock operations, we expect parallelization strategy would be similar to BFS and SSSP.
 The dataset can be effectively divided across multiple GPUs.

 ### Notes on dynamic graphs